top of page

 Last revised

-Buying a yacht is relatively easy.
-Selling yours, however, isn’t always as straightforward.
-Assuming the price is realistic, there will be a buyer out there.
-Connecting with that buyer, however, can be unnecessarily arduous and time-consuming.
-Current business practices mean that otherwise viable deals can fall though.
+Selling a yacht should be relatively easy.
+Assuming the price is realistic, there'll be a buyer out there.
+Connecting with that buyer, however, can be unnecessarily complex.
+Current business models mean that otherwise viable deals can sometimes fall though.
 This white paper considers the pitfalls in greater detail, and proposes a solution.

-superyacht yacht megayacht for sale charter newbuild build building construction owner ownership owners club owner's owners' broker brokerage
+multiple listing service superyacht yacht mls megayacht for sale charter newbuild build building construction owner ownership owners club owner's owners' broker brokerage

 You can also read about